holiday flea at swamp rabbit cafe

 Grand Bohemian Lodge

-Friday, November 25 through Sunday, January 1
+Friday, November 24 through Sunday, December 31

 Stroll through the Grand Bohemian Lodge and experience festivities such as live music, vendors, holiday-themed food and beverages, and, of course, Santa Claus.
-It’ll all kick off on the 25th with a tree lighting ceremony.
-Then check the website for the schedule and hours.

 TR Farmer’s Market: Small Biz Saturday